Harbour Art Fair Hong Kong, March 23-26, 2018

 Carole Kohler is a contemporary fine artist who creates abstract paintings and installations and recently includes video productions.
 Her works respond directly to the surrounding, natural environment and everyday experiences.
 The Swiss artist who has been educated in Decoration and Fine Arts at the Art Academy in Biel-Bienne was working as a stage designer and painter, interior designer, sculptor and landart artist.
 Driven by her inner force to explore the globe and the elements of earth, she realized cultural projects with First Nations people in South Africa, Namibia, Thailand to care about human rights and indigenous wildlife.

 Finding her inspiration in the world around us, Carole Kohler mostly works with natural elements, pigments, sand, natural found objects taken from her journeys that represent the inner energy of the earth.
 Regarding her working principles, "nature, movement, color, aesthetics, liberty, change, order, ideas, focus and balance", the works of Carole Kohler may at first sight not express recognisable forms, as the results are deconstructed to the extent that meaning is multi-layered.
 But at second sight the viewer may construct his/ her own imagination, based on hidden emotions and gained experiences, which suddenly appear to be visible.
-Featuring fluid and thick brushstrokes and surfaces that intersect, overlap, and interact with one another, her artworks illustrate an evolving aesthetic approach, silence, spirit and soul.
+Featuring fluid and thick brushstrokes and surfaces that intersect, overlap, and interact with one another, her artworks illustrate an evolving aesthetic approach, silence, spirit and soul - to explore with augmented reality, when Kohler's paintings become alive via ARTIVIVE app.

 Copyright CAROLE KOHLER